 Being continually "embedded" into the "flesh" of the world, we experience a constant exchange or "traffic" with our environment in ways that both exceed and inform our rational mind.
 Body, through its senses, is continuously aware of the quality of its living environment, of what is favourable and good for it and what isn’t.
 This also includes personal sustainability.
-Gabor Mate wrote about human beings as biopsychosocial creatures whose “health or illness reflects our relationship with the world we inhabit—including all the variables of family, class, gender, race, political status, and the physical ecology of which we are a part.”
-He goes on saying that our emotional patterns are responses to our psychological and social environment, so in his research he discovered that individual illness “always tells us about the multigenerational family of origin and the broader culture in which that person’s life unfolds”.
-When we are attuned to the world around and our compass of inner and outer awareness is leading us through life, we start seeing how everything is connected, how sustainability of our environments are liked to our personal sustainability and vice versa.
+We already mentioned above the quote from Gabor Mate’s article where he views health or illness of people as a reflection of their relationship with the world.
+When we are attuned to the world around and our compass of inner and outer awareness is leading us through life, we start seeing how everything is connected, how sustainability of our environments is linked to our personal sustainability and vice versa.

 Plurality and Balance